Lisa Anderson Todd

 COFO, LSCRRC, Mississippi, 1964-65

 I returned to Mississippi the summer of 1965 with the Law Students Civil Rights Research Council (LSCRRC).
-The Lawyers Committee for Civil Rights under Law did not accept the LSCRRC assignment, and I was reassigned to the National Lawyers Guild.
-We worked with volunteer law firms preparing lawsuits for the desegregation of public facilities in several different counties in Mississippi.
+After the Lawyers Committee for Civil Rights under Law rejected my assignment, LSCRRC reassigned me to the National Lawyers Guild.
+The Guild program in 1965 used member lawyers who volunteered time in Mississippi to identify public facilities that remained segregated after the passage of the Civil Rights Act of 1964 and initiate lawsuits as necessary in several different counties for their desegregation.

 Webspinner: webspinner@crmvet.org